tom2strobl/jQuery.cleanYouTube/README.md

 A jQuery plugin for usage of the chromeless YouTube API with a very clean skin.
 It also clears the red Youtube-Play-Buttons at the start and the end of the video.

+## WARNING

+**This Plugin in still under HEAVY development and currently only works in Chrome perfectly.
+The CSS is messy, you can't define sizes and it may look weird in other browsers than the latest Chrome build.**

 ## Installation

 In your head, include the provided CSS-File (I've stripped the whole CSS to a file so it's easy to customize).
 The font for the controls is already base-encoded within that CSS file.